jeanCarloMachado/talks-courses/many-facets-cn/presentation.md

 Zuse and Fredkin in 1960 says that information is more fundamental than matter or energy.

+. . .

 What we know about computation can change by taking a look at nature information processing.

+. . .

+A good inspirational paper to show how much is already explored and to know how much is yet to be discovered.

 # Thanks